raspberrypilearning/lost-in-space/en/step_4.md

 --- hint ---
 Here's the code to animate your spaceship:
-![Code for an animated spaceship](images/space-repeat-code.png) (You can use different numbers in the `repeat` and `move` blocks, as long as the spaceship gets to Earth!)
+![Code for an animated spaceship](images/space-repeat-code.png) (You can use different numbers in the `repeat` and `move` blocks, as long as the spaceship still gets to Earth!)
 --- /hint ---
 --- /hints ---